 As an active and supportive partner in the promotion of academic learning, the library places a special emphasis on obtaining resources in a variety of easily accessible formats, and seeks partnerships with other institutions for access to materials beyond the scope of its own collection.
-In particular, collaboration with Northwestern University has benefited both communities with access to the single shared library catalog and electronic databases and seamless borrowing privileges.
+Collaboration with Northwestern University has benefited both communities with access to a single shared library catalog and electronic databases and seamless borrowing privileges.
+Relationships with other theological seminaries across the country provide access to resources offering a rich diversity of perspectives.
 The team of fine library staff is dedicated to pursuing excellence in their work and offering quality service to each one they serve.

-With the physical collection of about 400,000 print volumes, more than 200 print periodical subscriptions, and other materials including microfilm reels, DVDs, and CDs as well as online access to numerous databases and e-books, The Styberg Library is considered one of the top theological research libraries in the United States.
+The Styberg Library is considered one of the top theological research libraries in the United States.
+In addition to its physical collection of about 400,000 print volumes, more than 200 print periodical subscriptions, and other materials including microfilm reels, DVDs, and CDs, it provides online access to numerous databases, e-books, and digital collections.
 Collection distinctives include rare book collections in the Methodist and Anglican traditions, ancient Near Eastern studies and biblical archeology, rare Bible collections with several outstanding first editions, and manuscript and archival collections including Garrett-Evangelical institutional records, personal papers, and church archives of the United Methodist Church Northern Illinois Conference.

 In addition to collections, The Styberg Library offers ample space for study, meetings, and rest with conference tables, group study rooms, private study carrels, and comfortable seating in the Ott Lounge.
-The library is equipped with public computers, laptops for check out, printing/copy machines, and a state-of-the-art book scanner which has been highly praised by the community.
-As a response to the changing needs of the diverse community, the library presents a variety of programming throughout the academic year, such as library research workshops, library displays, a Finals Breakfast, a coloring contest, an ongoing used book sale, and Theological Library Month events.
+The library is equipped with public computers, laptops for check out, printing/copy machines, and a state-of-the-art book scanner.
+In response to the changing needs of the diverse community, the library presents a variety of programming throughout the academic year, such as library research workshops, library displays, a Finals Breakfast, a coloring contest, an ongoing used book sale, and Theological Library Month events.

 The Styberg Library strives to connect with the seminary communities wherever they may be located.
 A great number of online resources, tutorials, and guides are available through the library's user-friendly website (http://library.garrett.edu).
-The library staff reach out to and communicates with the communities using social media, such as Facebook, YouTube, and the librarians' online chat services.
+Alongside these resources, remote learning and collaboration are supported through virtual study space as well as virtual reference, research, and instruction services.
+The library staff reaches out to and communicates with the communities using social media, such as Facebook, YouTube, and the librarians' online chat services.
 The library always welcomes questions, requests, and suggestions.
 Feel free to contact the library for a library tour or orientation by calling 1-877-600-8753 or 847-866-3909 or emailing styberg.library@garrett.edu.